 Properly designed diffusers should be installed to assist with even distribution of light and contain glass fragments in the event of a lamp shattering.

-To reduce energy consumption through lighting in a food truck kitchen, consideration should be given to the following in the selection of lighting elements:
+Reduce energy consumption through lighting in a food truck kitchen.
+Make sure to consider the following in the selection of lighting elements:

 Follow the link to find even more information on food truck kitchen design.